 We augmented field tests with consultation and lab tests.
 We paid special attention to how well the devices did things most important in the function of a messenger/beacon, like message transmission, signal coverage, and ease of use.
 We also consulted with SAR experts and engineers most familiar with the underlying technology.
 If you're looking for a comprehensive resource to help you find the device that will work best for you, you've come to the right place.

 Analysis and Test Results

-How Long Do Rescues Take?
+IMPORTANT: How Long Do Rescues Take?

 The entire communication process, from activating your personal locator beacon's SOS function to notifying local Search and Rescue (SAR) resources, can take seconds to a couple of hours.
 Local, on-the-ground SAR response time will vary from hours to days, regardless of the technology used to summon help.
-Response time following notification depends on local fiscal and political factors, terrain, weather, concurrent emergencies, and a whole host of other things.
+Response time following notification depends on local fiscal and political factors, terrain, weather, concurrent emergencies, and a whole host of other factors.
 Educate thyself on the SAR resources where you choose to recreate.
 All the satellite-linked (and cellular, for that matter) communication systems are similar enough in speed that they are essentially equal.
-It is local response resources and conditions that make your emergency resolution time vary the most
+It is local response resources and conditions that make your emergency resolution time vary the most.